imfelix/imfelix.github.io/source/projects/2016-11-02-introducing-my-portfolio-finally.html.markdown

 </div>

 <header>
-  <h1 class="mt0 mb2 grey-darker bold line-height-title font-double sm-font-triple">The Making Of My Portfolio</h1>
+  <h1 class="mt0 mb2 grey-darker bold line-height-title font-double sm-font-triple">Introducing My Portfolio.
+Finally.</h1>
   <p class="mb0 grey sans line-height-small">Some may say it is lame to have my portfolio as a showcased project.
 Nonetheless, it was an interesting experience for me.
 Read about my process of how I created my portfolio, and my reasons behind the design choices.</p>
 </header>